-This is an upper division course in editing, page layout, and design for newspaper, magazines, newsletters, online media, and other print publications with emphasis on computerized desktop publishing procedures.
+This is an upper division course in editing, page layout, and design of newspaper, newsletters, and other print publications with emphasis on computerized desktop publishing procedures.
 Semester projects may include work on the campus newspaper, Triton's Call, at the discretion of the instructor.
-Prerequisite: Consent of Instructor.
+Prerequisite: CO226 or consent of Instructor.

-CO357 (3) MEDIA COMPUTER GRAPHICS SP/Odd years
+CO357 (3) MEDIA COMPUTER GRAPHICS SP.

 This is an upper division course emphasizing digital image manipulation, photography editing and use of computer photography editing software, Complementary to CO 240 Photojournalism and CO 356 Editing and Layout Design.
-Semester projects may include work on the campus newspaper, Triton's call, and other projects at the discretion of the instructor.
-Prerequisite: Consent of Instructor.
+Semester projects may include work on the campus newspaper, Triton's call, and other projects at